BekaValentine/TextEditor/README.md

 - ~Good non-moded key combos for navigation, selection, deletion, etc. in a nano-like way~ Everything except local navigation is through the command interface

+- Commands are typed.
+Some need to operate at a location, some operate on selections

+- Fundamental non-deterministic in certain aspects (e.g. selections, locations, etc.)

 ## Commands

 - Setting the name